Employee Communications: South Dakota

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Gloria Ju

-- South Dakota has two state posting requirements.
+- South Dakota employers must comply with notice-posting requirements.
 See Required Workplace Posters.

 - South Dakota is an employment at-will state, but it recognizes a number of statutory and contract exceptions to the at-will doctrine.
 See Employment At-Will.